 - Normal sleep: An AHI of fewer than five events, on average, per hour

 - Mild sleep apnea: An AHI of five to 14 events per hour

 - Moderate sleep apnea: An AHI of 15 to 29 events per hour

 - Severe sleep apnea: An AHI of 30 or more events per hour

 Children are less likely to have sleep apnea episodes.
-Most specialists see an AHI above 1.5 as unusual for them.
-A child typically needs treatment if their AHI is 5 or higher.
+Most specialists see an AHI above 1 as unusual for them.
+A child typically needs treatment if their AHI is higher than 5.

 Treatment After a Moderate or Severe AHI Score

 If you score moderate or severe on the AHI, you might need to use a CPAP (continuous positive airway pressure) machine while you sleep.
 With a CPAP, you wear a mask over your nose that’s attached to a machine with a hose.
 It blows air into your nose, and that should help keep you from waking often during the night.
 It also may record your AHI.

 The respiratory disturbance index (RDI) is similar to AHI.
 In addition to apneas and hypopneas, it counts the number of times those events disturb your sleep, called respiratory effort-related arousals.